21 Dec TAWC officially launched at Animal Welfare Horizons

 During the event, Professor Alan Tilbrook also gave participants an update on the Daylight Project being facilitated by TAWC.

 The official launch of TAWC at Animal Welfare Horizons represents a significant moment for Australia.
 Facilitated by researchers at The University of Queensland, The University of Newcastle, The University of Western Australia and The University of Adelaide, TAWC is the first national initiative since the former Australian Animal Welfare Strategy (AAWS) to bring such a diverse network of stakeholders together around the single goal of improving the welfare of animals.
 With everyone working together, we see a very bright horizon for animal welfare in Australia!

-The next Animal Welfare Horizons will be in the first half of 2021.
-Are you keen to get involved with planning it?
-If so, please email Dr Jill Fernandes at firstname.lastname@example.org to discuss how you can get involved.
+The next Animal Welfare Horizons will be in December 2021.
+Are you keen to volunteer at it?
+If so, please send us a message on our Contact page to discuss how you can get involved.